-- 1. The NSW Electoral Commissioner is notified of a casual vacancy, within seven days of the vacancy occurring. - 2.
+- 1. The NSW Electoral Commissioner is notified of a casual vacancy within seven days of the vacancy occurring. - 2.
 The returning officer for the previous ordinary election is given notice within 14 days of the NSW Electoral Commissioner being notified of the vacancy.
 If the returning officer is unable to conduct the countback election, the substitute returning officer is given notice of the vacancy.
 If it is not possible for either the returning officer or substitute returning officer to conduct the countback election, a new returning officer is appointed by the NSW Electoral Commission within 14 days of the notification of the vacancy. - 3.
 The notice of casual vacancy is issued within 14 days of the appointment of the returning officer.
-The notice is published on the NSW Electoral Commission' website, the council's website, and is sent to all candidates who are eligible to apply for the countback election. - 4.
-Where a candidate is interested, they must submit a formal application to the returning officer.
-The application period closes after 10 days of the notices being issued.
-All candidates who submit and do not withdraw their application, become eligible candidates. - 5.
+The notice is published on the NSW Electoral Commission's website, the council's website, and is sent to all candidates who are eligible to apply for the countback election.

+- 4. Where a candidate wishes to participate in the countback, they must submit a formal application to the returning officer.
+The application must be lodged before 12 noon on the 10th day after the notice of vacancy was issued.
+All candidates who submit, and do not subsequently withdraw, an application become eligible candidates. - 5.
 The countback is conducted at least 14 days from when the vacancy notices are issued and no more than 49 days from when the casual vacancy occurred.

-Possible election outcomes
+Possible election scenarios